evandrosouza-developer/ps2tomsxUSB/README.md

   *******************************************************************************************************

-  Obs.: It uses a 5V tolerant port, which is compatible to TTL levels.
-Do not use it with "1" level higher than 5V!!
+  Obs.: It uses a 5V tolerant port, which is compatible to TTL levels, so do NOT use it with "1" level higher than 5V!!

   *******************************************************************************************************